 Swazi Rural Heartbeat Tour (1/2 day) – Half day visit to rural Eswatini to see rural development projects

 Swazi to Cape (11 days) – Adventure exploration of southern African east coast

 Swazi to Vic Falls (8 days) – Visit the Adventure capital of Africa combining trips to South Africa, Botswana and Zimbabwe

-The Swaziland summer is opposite to the northern hemisphere, with hot temperatures being experienced in December and colder temperatures in July.
+The Eswatini summer is opposite to the northern hemisphere, with hot temperatures being experienced in December and colder temperatures in July.

-- October to March is when Swaziland’s rainfall is at its highest – so bring a waterproof and shoes suitable for rainfall
+- October to March is when Eswatini’s rainfall is at its highest – so bring a waterproof and shoes suitable for rainfall

 - The hottest months are October to March – so bring swim wear and light, cool clothing.
 Temperatures can cool in the evening, particularly in October and March so bring a fleece or similar for the evenings